thumbnail image

 Our project will start in the City of Selma which already has a strong mural presence in the downtown area.
 We plan to build upon those existing efforts by painting murals in the neighborhoods that have been [economically] neglected, such as Selma's El Barrio.
 In each community we will 1) identify these neighborhoods, 2) develop relationships with key stakeholders, 3) organize, and 4) begin to execute mural(s) with the help of our community partners.
 The rural communities we are interested in beyond Selma are Fowler, Kingsburg, Parlier, Reedley, and Sanger.
 Together our goal is to create socially conscious and culturally relevant art that can become a focal point for a community conversation around racial justice and social & economic equity.

 We hope that the murals will become a living part of the community and act as reminders and catalysts for the public to develop creative solutions to move the needle forward on change.
-To celebrate the completion of these murals, we will host facilitated community events with experts from Fresno State and other local institutions and organizations to help educate our neighbors on how they can become civically engaged and push for change at a systems level.
-Please stay tuned for our upcoming community dialogue in 2021!
+To celebrate the completion of these murals, we will host facilitated community events with experts from Fresno State and other local institutions and organizations to help educate our neighbors on how they can become civically engaged and push for change at a systems level.#BlackLivesMatter

 A Human Centered Approach